What must you see if you only have 48 hours in Dubai? The desert and the skyscrapers!

 After the movie, we used my free tickets to the aquarium tunnel and underwater zoo which was a lot of fun seeing the fish up close.

 We watched a show at 10 pm and there were loads of people, so go early to get a good spot to watch.
-I’m only 5.2” and didn’t get a good view, but the atmosphere was incredible with the Arabic music.
-My husband held my phone up to video it for me, so I watched it later!
+The atmosphere was incredible with the Arabic music.

 I had a fabulous time in Dubai and it is amazing how this modern city is built on a desert.
 Add it to the bucket list if you have not been.